skh960630/CovidApp/README.md

 This project was developed by the Thesis called : 'ANDROID AND IOS MOBILE APP COVID 19 DEVELOPMENT' in order to graduate Bachelor of Engineering (Honours) program at Macquarie University with the major of Software Engineering.

-Sample images are available inside 'app_images' folder.
+Sample images are available in the 'app_images' folder.

 ## Available Scripts